K4liber/consistent_importing/CfP.md

 Finally, we'll look at tools and techniques to enforce consistent importing practices.
 Learn how to integrate tools like Import Linter and Ruff into your CI pipeline to ensure adherence to your chosen strategy and avoid common pitfalls.

-Whether you’re a beginner or an experienced Python developer, this talk will help you streamline imports.
-In this talk, you’ll learn practical strategies and tools to enforce consistency, making your projects easier to scale and manage.
+Whether you are a beginner or an experienced Python developer, this talk will help you streamline imports.
+You will learn practical strategies and tools to enforce consistency, making your projects easier to scale and manage.

 ## Outline (max 1000 characters)